phildionne/weighted/README.md

 A subscription references a Stripe customer through its `stripe_customer_id`.
 See [stripe customer](https://stripe.com/docs/api?lang=ruby#customers)

 In development, use card number `4242424242424242` with any CVC and a valid expiration date.

+##### Webhooks
+In order to receive Stripe events via webhooks in development, you must provide a public endpoint.
+This is achieved with [weighted.pagekite.me](http://weighted.pagekite.me).
+More infos about [pagekite](http://pagekite.net/)

 ### Collections